amychisholm03/amychisholm03/README.md

 - 👋 Hi, I’m Amy!
+- 💼 I am a software engineer on New Relic's [open-source APM agent for Node.js](https://github.com/newrelic/node-newrelic).
+- 🎓 I have a B.S. in Computer Science with a Mathematics minor from WSU.
-- 👀 I’m interested in bioinformatics, machine learning, and game development.
+- 🌱 I’m interested in bioinformatics, machine learning, and game development.
-- 🌱 I’m currently studying Computer Science with a minor in Mathematics.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/amy-chisholm/)

 <!---